netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 {{Section 5.3 of QUIC-MP}} mentions coupled congestion control algorithms, such as {{CC-MULTIPATH-TCP}}. {{CC-MULTIPATH-TCP}} states:

-> "One of the prominent
+> One of the prominent
-   problems is that running existing algorithms such as standard TCP independently on each path would give the multipath flow more than its fair share at a bottleneck link traversed by more than one of its subflows.".
+   problems is that running existing algorithms such as standard TCP independently on each path would give the multipath flow more than its fair share at a bottleneck link traversed by more than one of its subflows.

 This can be avoided in PANs, such as SCION, through link-level analysis of paths and selecting paths that do not share a bottleneck link.